NJ-Brad/C4Editor/README.md

 There are implementations of creating these diagrams using many different programming languages.

-I had a need on a project for a more viaual approach to creating these diagrams.
+I had a need on a project for a more visual approach to creating these diagrams.
 This project is the result.

 It is written as a Windows Forms application, utilizing .Net 6.